fridaymonday123/ByteBook/README.md

 ## Architecture

-If you're interested in contributing or learning more about the Outline codebase please refer to the [architecture document](docs/ARCHITECTURE.md) first for a high level overview of how the application is put together.
+If you're interested in contributing or learning more about the ByteBook codebase please refer to the [architecture document](docs/ARCHITECTURE.md) first for a high level overview of how the application is put together.

 ## Debugging